alibaba-damo-academy/radar/README.md

 ## HuggingFace

 - The pre-trained checkpoints and supporting files are available on [HuggingFace](https://huggingface.co/radar-generalist).
 - For convenience, we have provided the demo nifty, processed Merlin-related reports and labels, and predicted results in CSV format in this repo.
-The supporting files required for inference demo and training can be downloaded from HuggingFace.
+The supporting files required for the inference demo and training can be downloaded from HuggingFace.

+---
+## Zenodo
+Code and checkpoints are also archived on [Zenodo](https://zenodo.org/records/20437705).

 ---

 ## Documentation